wasmerio/ate/doc/design.md

        === === ===             === === ===             === === ===
          (Disks)                 (Disks)                 (Disks)

-Given the very few external dependencies this architecture is considered by the author to be of the "Shared Nothing" type.
-Specifically (when operating in the [stateful mode](#stateful-mode) it has no external state machine or database that it relies on.
+Given the very few mandatory external dependencies required by this architecture ir is considered by the author to be of the "Shared Nothing" type.
+Specifically, when operating in the [stateful mode](#stateful-mode) it has no external state machine or database that it relies on.

 Reference: https://en.wikipedia.org/wiki/Shared-nothing_architecture

-There are two modes of operation for the ATE framework, one that honours the "Shared Nothing" architecture (stateful mode) and one that doesn't.
-You may use the following guide when choosing which mode to use:
+There are two modes of operation for the ATE framework, one that honours the "Shared Nothing" architecture ([stateful mode](#stateful-mode)) and one that doesn't ([stateless mode](#stateless-mode).
+You may use the following guide when choosing which mode to most appropriate for your use-case:

-1. If your use-case is constrained to one geo-graphic location (i.e. a country) and is not anticipated to need extreme scales that require special configuration of the Kafka cluster (e.g. rack awareness, mirror-maker, etc..) then run in the "Stateful Mode"
+1. If your use-case is constrained to one geo-graphic location (i.e. a country) and is not anticipated to need extreme scale and hence require special setups of the Kafka cluster (e.g. rack awareness, mirror-maker, etc..) then run ATE in its "Stateful Mode".
-2. Otherwise run in "Stateless Mode"
+2. Otherwise run in "Stateless Mode".

 ### Stateful Mode

-When operating in this mode the in-process Kafka and ZooKeeper servers are running and hence the application is storing the distributed log partitions and indexing data on the local disk.
-In this mode the application is a true "Shared Nothing" as the database is built into the application is distributed over the nodes.
+When operating in this mode Kafka and ZooKeeper servers are running in-process and hence the application is storing the distributed log partitions and indexing data on the local disk where the Java application is running.
+In this mode the application is a true "Shared Nothing" as the database is built into the application itself.

 This mode of operation has the following benefits and disadvantages:

-* (+1) Its considerable easier to setup with often a single JAR executable to manage.
+* (+1) Its considerable easier to setup, often only requireing a single JAR executable to deploy and scale horizontally.
 * (+1) Scaling the total system is easier with less components to worry about often increasing the capacity is no more than spinning up more nodes.
-When moving to extreme scale with replication all over the world this advantage may not hold.
+When moving to extreme scale with replication all over the world this advantage may not hold as the limitations of [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) become more apparent requiring custom setups of Kafka to fine-tune the trade-offs.
-* (-1) Additional custom configuration of the Kafka and ZooKeeper cluster (e.g. rack awareness, mirror maker, cluster authentication) are either not possible or difficult to code into the application.
+* (-1) Additional custom configuration of the Kafka and ZooKeeper cluster (e.g. rack awareness, mirror maker, cluster authentication) are either not possible to run in this mode of operation or are not yet built into the bootstrapping process to the limits of available time and cost.
-* (-1) As the storage engine runs in the application making it stateful extra care must be taken when bringing nodes online and taking them offline.
+* (-1) As the storage engine runs in the application making it stateful, extra care must be taken when bringing nodes online and taking them offline.

 Note: Stateful mode is actually a blend of both stateful and stateless nodes.
-The DNS records used for bootstrapping the startup will determine which nodes need to operate the Kafka cluster and which are just plain dumb compute nodesm, thus it is still possible to scale out an API built onto of Stateful ATE without worrying about also scaling the stateful elements (i.e. the disks)
+The DNS records used for bootstrapping the startup will determine which nodes need to operate the Kafka cluster and which are just plain dumb compute nodes - thus - it is still possible to scale out an API built onto of Stateful ATE without worrying about also scaling the stateful elements (i.e. the disks)

 ### Stateless Mode

-In stateless mode the Kafka and ZooKeeper clusters are running externally from the application which means while it is still a [distributed application](#distributed-computing-architecture) it is no longer "shared nothing".
-In effect the nodes of this database all share an externally hosted distributed commit log.
+In stateless mode the Kafka and ZooKeeper clusters are running externally from the application which means while it is still a [distributed application](#distributed-computing-architecture) it is no longer "Shared Nothing" as in effect the nodes are simply compute nodes while the actual data is instead persistant on an externally hosted distributed commit log (bespoke Kafka cluster).

 This mode of operation has the following benefits and disadvantages: